seanK200/credential-manager/README.md

 # PyPass
-PyPass is a local password manager, for creating, managing and using credentials for various services.
+PyPass is a multi-user, interactive credentials manager with local encrypted storage, database signing, and automated logins.

 ## Feature Overview
 * Encrypted storage of credential data